 LA Mings

-The franchise was added as part of the 2010 expansion, which also included the Funployees and the View Askew Girls.
 The club did not field teams in the 2012 and 2013 Walter Gretzky street hockey tournaments and many members of the Mings played for other VASHL teams during this period.
-The franchise returned at the 2014 event.
+The franchise returned at the 2014 event and is still active.

 The team is based on a mash-up parody of the Los Angeles Kings and Ming Chen.
 Chen first met Smith through a fansite he created in dedication to Smith in 1995, which led to Chen being hired to create the View Askew Productions website.